 The atmosphere, like any fluid, is in constant motion.
 We sense this atmospheric motion as wind.
 Wind moves from areas of high pressure to areas of low pressure.
 At any given time, the centers of high and low pressure initiate the local and regional wind patterns.
 Except for the semi-permanent pressure systems, these centers of high and low pressure systems are constantly migrating around the Earth, giving us a never-ending variety of wind and weather patterns.

 In the Northern hemisphere, wind rotates counter-clockwise and into low pressure centers, and clockwise and out of high pressure areas.
 These patterns of rotation are called cyclones (into low pressure) and anti-cyclones (away from high pressure).
-Look at the diagram, right, and then click the play button, below the video, to view a series of GOES satellite images of a cyclonic (low pressure) storm rotation near the Great Lakes from September 26, 2011.
-Note the counter-clockwise direction of the rotation of the clouds in the storm over the Midwest.
-More information about this movie
+First, view this video showing NASA Earth Observatory's animated series of Geostationary Operational Environmental Satellites images.
+The images show a cyclonic (low pressure) storm rotation near the Great Lakes from September 25-27, 2011.

-Explore moreTry this hand-twist model(Acrobat (PDF) 217kB May10 12) demonstration.
+Try this hand-twist model(Acrobat (PDF) 842kB Feb2 22) demonstration.
 You will also need to print this base map(Acrobat (PDF) 194kB May10 12) to accompany the demonstration.

-View this animation of surface currents global surface currentsnote the warm and cold currents that run along the coasts of continents.
+Note the warm and cold currents that run along the coasts of continents.
 These currents influence weather and climate patterns.

 Ocean currents do not directly influence the weather areas in the middle of the continent.
-The weather in these regions is controlled by the prevailing wind patterns.
-For example, use your U.S. climate map to compare the weather of three cities on the same latitude: one in California, a second in the Midwest, or Plains States, and one on the East Coast.
+The weather in these interior regions is controlled by the prevailing wind patterns.
+For example, use your U.S. climate map to compare the weather of three cities on the same latitude: one in California, a second in the Midwest or Plains States, and one on the East Coast.

 Using the diagram, right, as your guide, draw the warm and cold surface currents on your world climate map.

 Mountain ranges also influence regional weather and climate.
 As air flows upward over a mountain range, it expands, cools and condenses.
 The windward (upwind) sides of mountain ranges are moist, rainy and cool.
-As the air descends on the other side of the range, it is compressed and warms.
+As the air descends on the other side of the mountain range, it compresses and warms.
 These warmand drydownslope winds can be extremely strong and so are often are given their own unique names.
 As a result of these winds, areas on the leeward (downwind) side of mountains are generally arid.
 For example, compare the climate of Southern California to that of Nevada.

 Using the diagram, right, as well as your knowledge of U.S. geography, as your guide, sketch the approximate location of the large western mountain ranges on your U.S. climate map.